saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 # Thing explored:

-We have explored may different types of attributes that are required to solve the 3 research questions and also we analysed the data that we have now can also get other results.Further We can subset each and every Character data and get additional information.
+We have explored many different types of attributes that are required to solve the 3 research questions and we analysed the data that we have now can also get other results.Further We can subset each and every Character data and get additional information.